 Every girl should learn how to be in touch with her emotions.
 They should understand how to accept them, name them, and relate to them.
 This will help foster healthier and more meaningful relationships.
 Having greater emotional intelligence is something we can teach our girls.
 We want them to learn how to be balanced and measured in their responses and actions, rather than being afraid of change.
 Developing this sense of self-awareness will provide the platform from which they can make better decisions academically, socially, and emotionally.

 Fundamentally, our goal should be to build an interconnected world, one where we can depend on each other and build more diverse networks.
 One with stronger communities and greater reliance on each other, rather than a world where we only see each other as competition.
 This, in essence, is the world that we want our children to grow up in.

 One of the best ways to facilitate the creation of a more interconnected, loving, and diverse world is to model it for our young girls.
 By showing them acts of collaboration and kindness on a daily basis, we can demonstrate a more positive way of connecting with the world.
 By showing them that it’s ok to ask for help, collaborate, and be kind, we model the types of behaviour that will pay immense dividends throughout their life.

 So, this International Women’s Day, let’s embrace these attributes and model positive behaviour for the girls in our lives.
-By teaching them these skills and empowering our daughter, we can raise our girls to be strong women who lead with compassion and lift each other up.
+By teaching them these skills and empowering our daughters, we can raise our girls to be strong women who lead with compassion and lift each other up.
 Amen to THAT!